Lloyd Davies Philosophy Prize

 2016 Competition Result

-We are pleased to announce that the joint winners of the 2016 essay competition are Brendan McGrath and Amedeo Robiolio, who both chose essay title 1.
-Our winners each receive prizes of £200 and you can click through to their winning essays below:
+The joint winners of the 2016 essay competition were Brendan McGrath and Amedeo Robiolio, who both chose to answer: ‘Is a statue the very same object as the statue-shaped hunk of stone located in the same place?’.
+Our winners each received prizes of £200 and you can click through to their winning essays below:

 Our tutors also highly commended the essays of three entrants:

-Georgia Marlborough (title 3), Szymon Motyka (title 3) and Chung Yi See (title 2).
+Georgia Marlborough, Szymon Motyka and Chung Yi See.